larik-22/asset-compression/docs/task.md

 ---

-### **Step 7: 🧹 Automate Asset Cleanup**
+### **Step 7: Automate Asset Cleanup**

-The script currently uploads new images but never deletes the old, now-unused images from your external storage (UploadThing).
-This can lead to unnecessary storage costs and clutter.
+**Overview:** The plan is to use UploadThing as a short-term host for the compressed image.
+Webflow will fetch the image from the temporary UploadThing URL to create its own permanently stored asset.
+Once Webflow has successfully copied the image, the temporary file on UploadThing is no longer needed and should be deleted immediately.

 * **Why:** Automated cleanup keeps your storage optimized and reduces costs by ensuring you only store the assets that are actively in use.
-* **How to Implement:**
-    1.  **Enhance Uploader Service:** Add a `delete` method to your `UploaderClient` interface.
-The `UTApi` from UploadThing supports file deletion, so you can implement this in your `uploadthing.ts` client.
-    2.  **Extract Key from URL:** The `uploadToUploadThing` function returns both a `url` and a `key`.
-Since you only store the URL in the CMS, you'll need to parse the key from the old image URL before deleting it.
-UploadThing URLs typically follow a pattern like `https://utfs.io/f/your-file-key`, which is easy to parse.
-    3.  **Update `processImageField`:**
-        * Before compressing, check if the current `imageUrl` is hosted on your UploadThing domain.
-        * If it is, parse the `oldImageKey` from it.
-        * After the new image is uploaded and the CMS item is successfully updated with the new URL, make a final call to `uploaderClient.delete(oldImageKey)`.
-This ensures you only delete the old asset after the entire process succeeds.
+1. Once image is uploaded to UploadThing, if successful, we receive `UploadFileData` object with `key` property
+2. After uploading to Webflow, we can delete the image from UploadThing using the `key` property. (or multiple keys if multiple images are uploaded)
 ---

 ### **Step 8: 🏃‍♂️ Implement a "Dry Run" Mode**